Spinning on heart rate at the USC

 This training is for everyone who wants to train in a more scientific and effective way.

-During the training your heart rate is measured with a Polar chest strap.
+During the training your heart rate is measured with a Polar sensor and a chest strap.
 All the information is projected live on the screen.
 Are you still training in the right zone or are you burning your energy to quick?

 On the screen you recognize your own heart rate by number, alias or name that you have entered.